truenas/documentation/content/TrueCommand/UserGuide/SystemManagement/MultiSystems.md

 TrueCommand has several multisystem management capabilities including the [**Fleet Dashboard**}({{< relref "FleetDashboard.md" >}}) with more in development for future releases.

-TrueCommand cluster capability an apply TrueNAS configurations to multiple systems at once.
+TrueCommand cluster capability can apply TrueNAS configurations to multiple systems at once.

 ## Mupliptle System Configuration Management